Annual speeches by heads of state and government: Other

 In Singapore, the Prime Minister addresses the nation on the country's national day, as does the Prime Minister of Malaysia, and the President of the Swiss Confederation.

-The King of Morocco makes speeches on the anniversary of his accession (Throne Day).
-The practice was formerly also conducted on the anniversaries of the Revolution of the King and the People and the Green March, but these were ended by royal decree in November 2025.
 The Emperor of Japan makes a short address on his birthday, in addition to the New Year.

+The king of Morocco makes speeches on the anniversary of his accession (Throne Day).
+The practice was formerly also conducted on the anniversaries of the Revolution of the King and the People and the Green March, but these were annulled by royal decree in November 2025.

 In some cases, the head of state, usually a monarch, may deliver a speech from the throne at the opening of an annual legislative session.
 Alternatively, a president may deliver an annual oral report to the legislature; examples include the State of the Union in the United States, the State of the Nation in South Africa and Ghana, and the Presidential Address to the Federal Assembly in Russia.
 The Hispanic American equivalent to either is known as the mensaje a la nación (message to the nation).